bact/spdx-spec/build.md

 The SPDX specifications on <https://spdx.github.io/spdx-spec/> are built by using a workflow in [`.github/workflows/publish_v3.yml`](.github/workflows/publish_v3.yml).
-This workflow uses [mike](https://github.com/jimporter/mike) to publish multiple versions of MkDocs-powered documentation.
+This workflow uses [`mike`](https://github.com/jimporter/mike) to publish multiple versions of MkDocs-powered documentation.

+The workflow also generates RDF files from the model files.

 The published versions, their titles, and aliases are listed in the file [versions.json](https://github.com/spdx/spdx-spec/blob/gh-pages/versions.json)